JJWallis/learn-to-code-form/README.md

 }
 ```

 Following on from my previous project, I was able to set a more appropiate max-width which didn't change into a desktop design until a later viewport width of 974px.
-Although there was clearly a lot of margin either side of the centred and vertically aligned card, it was necessary for the design to change at that width, else it would have looked too narrow at the previous horizontal layout.
+Although there was clearly a lot of margin either side of the centered and vertically aligned card, it was necessary for the design to change at that width or it would have looked too narrow at the previous horizontal layout.

 ```js
 let errorsArr = []